rsdoiel/antenna/columns.md

 ---

-## This week's small reasons for modest optimism
+## This week’s small reasons for modest optimism

 date: 2025-04-04, from: Robert Reich's blog